This project is included in the BHF-IFR Program for the Balkans

 Site: Neolithic settlement near Ilindentsi, southwestern Bulgaria

-Project venue: Blagovesta guest-house in the village of Ilindentsi (district of Blagoevgrad), located in the foothills of the majestic Pirin Mountains (UNESCO World Heritage Site), southwestern Bulgaria.
+Project venue: the village of Ilindentsi (district of Blagoevgrad), located in the foothills of the majestic Pirin Mountains (UNESCO World Heritage Site), southwestern Bulgaria.
 It is 3 km/2 mi away from the municipal transport hub Strumyani, which has a train and bus stop and is 150 km/100 mi from the closest airport, in Sofia.
 The site is within 10-15 min walking distance of the guest house.

 Period(s) of occupation: Early and Middle Balkan Neolithic (6000 - 5500/5400 BCE)

-Dig director and field school coordinator: Dr. Małgorzata Grębska-Kulova (PhD in Archaeology) archaeologist and curator, Blagoevgrad Regional Museum of History; adjunct professor, Southwestern University, Bulgaria.
+Dig co-director and field school coordinator: Dr. Małgorzata Grębska-Kulova (PhD in Archaeology) archaeologist and curator, Blagoevgrad Regional Museum of History, Bulgaria.

-Application deadline: Until the places are filled or latest 10 May, 2016
+Application deadline: Until the places are filled or 10 May, 2018

 Minimum length of stay: Two weeks